k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

-- Create an Extract Task with a regular mode for CUSTOMET_TYPE on ENV2:
+- Create an Extract Task with a regular mode for CUSTOMER_TYPE on ENV2:

   <table style="height: 234px; width: 929px;" width="900pxl">
   <tbody>